COURSE INFORMATION

 Prerequisite(s): NA

-Textbook(s): International Economics: Theory and Policy, Paul R. Krugman, Maurice Obstfeld, Pearson Addison Wesley, 11th Ed.
-2018. - this is the last edition.
+Textbook(s): International Economics: Theory and Policy, Global Edition.
+Paul R. Krugman, Maurice Obstfeld, Pearson Addison Wesley, 12th Ed.
+2023.

 Additional Literature: Reports and studies to be delivered to students that inform on the current events on the enternational economics.